ILLINOIS DIVISION OF PROPERTY ATTORNEYS

-Whether you plan on getting a divorce or have already begun the divorce process, there are two major factors that must be taken into consideration, as it concerns division of property in divorce deciding on what is marital property and what is not-marital property.
+Whether you plan on getting a divorce or have already begun the divorce process, there are two major factors that must be taken into consideration, as it concerns division of property in divorce; deciding on what is marital property and what is non-marital property.

-Not only are bank accounts, retirements funds, stock options and marital debts taken into consideration in division of property matters, but a family-owned business could also be subject to property division.
-Our law firm has experience with business valuation and works with professional business evaluators and accountants, to ensure your financial interests are protected in all divisions of property matters.
+Not only are bank accounts, retirement funds, stock options and marital debts taken into consideration in division of property matters, but a family owned business could also be subject to property division.
+Our law firm has experience with business valuation and works with professional business evaluators and accountants, to ensure your financial interests are protected in all division of property matters.

-Whether your case is simple or complex, The Law Offices of Umberto S. Davi, PC will help you account for all of the property that is subject to division and/or allocation.
+Whether your case is simple or complex, the Law Offices of Umberto S. Davi, PC will help you account for all of the property that is subject to division and/or allocation.
 If you believe that your spouse is hiding property, we can pursue discovery mechanisms that will help reveal any hidden assets.
 All property must then be categorized as marital or non-marital.
 Marital property is acquired during the course of the marriage.
-Non-marital property is acquired prior to the marriage or during the marriage as a lift or inheritance.
-Property categorizing all the assets of that marriage is critical as marital property is equitably divided between spouses, whereas spouses non-marital property remains with the acquiring party.
+Non-marital property is acquired prior to the marriage or during the marriage as a gift or inheritance.
+Properly categorizing all the assets of the marriage is critical as marital property is equitably divided between spouses whereas non-marital property remains with the acquiring party.

-Once all property has been accounted, categorized, and valued, only then will the Court equitable divide the parties assets.
+Once all property has been accounted, categorized, and valued, only then will the Court equitably divide the parties’ assets.
 Equitable does not necessarily mean equal.
-The Court will review several factors pursuant to the Illinois Marriage and Dissolution of Marriage Act to determine what would be fair, given the spouses’ unique and particular situation.
-The Law Offices of Umberto S. Davi, PC is able to help you determine how these many factors apply to your unique situation.
+The Court will review several factors pursuant to the Illinois Marriage and Dissolution of Marriage Act to determine what would be fair given the spouses’ unique and particular situation.
+The Law Offices of Umberto S. Davi, PC are able to help you determine how these many factors apply to your unique situation.
 Our firm is dedicated to ensuring that the rights of our clients are protected in the division of property matters surrounding divorce.